Untitled, 2025

 oil pastel on canvas

 Seated is inspired by the scripture in the bible "we are seated in heavenly places in Christ Jesus".
 The figure in the painting is seated above their environment, the circumstances.
-Almost as if they were escaping the world around them into a heavenly realm.
+Almost as if they were escaping the world around them into an realm.

 Reconstruction, 2022